abstracted/youtubedl-wrapper/readme.md

 ## How It Works

-It functions by using third party scripts, by default [youtube-dl](https://github.com/ytdl-org/youtube-dl/) and [spotify-downloader](https://github.com/Ritiek/Spotify-Downloader).
+It functions by using third party scripts, by default [youtube-dl](https://github.com/ytdl-org/youtube-dl/) .

 What makes this a simple download manager is that all of the download settings, including the list of links to download, are manged in configuration files.